Captain Triumph: The Golden Age

 Captain Triumph's most substantive post-Golden Age appearance is in The Golden Age, a four-issue prestige format miniseries in DC Comics' Elseworlds line, written by James Robinson with art by Paul Smith.
 In it, Lance Gallant has retired as Captain Triumph and is trying to lead a normal life, despite his brother's ghost urging him to become a hero again.
 When he meets the reformed supervillain the Tigress, he falls in love with her.
 In the end he refuses to listen to his brother's pleas and dies fighting the original Golden Age Robotman as a normal man, defending the Tigress.

 James Robinson intended that The Golden Age be canon, and his subsequent series Starman assumed that many of the events in The Golden Age (for instance Ted Knight, the original Starman, having a nervous breakdown after his research was used to help create the atom bombs dropped on Hiroshima and Nagasaki) actually happened.
-The Golden Age has always been classed as a non-canonical "imaginary story" by DC's powers-that-be.
+The Golden Age has since been declared a non-canonical "imaginary story".

+In other media

+An original incarnation of Captain Triumph appears in the second season of Peacemaker, portrayed by David Denman.
+This version is Keith Smith, an alternate universe variant of Christopher Smith / Peacemaker's brother who died at a young age in the "prime" timeline and a member of the "Top Trio" alongside his versions of Christopher and Auggie Smith / Blue Dragon.